iihsan/instagramclone/README.md

 ## Bugs

-If you encounter any bugs, email me on melissamalala@gmail.com.
+If you encounter any bugs, email me on contact@iihsan.com.
 If you would like to add some changes, please feel free to fork the project and make a pull request.

 ## Authors

-MELISSA MALALA
+MUHAMMAD IHSAN

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details

-## Acknowledgments

-Moringa School